Mogo: Blackest Night

-During the Blackest Night event, Oa is attacked by the deadly Black Lantern Corps.
+During the Blackest Night event, Oa is attacked by the Black Lantern Corps.
 During the attack, Salaak decrees that all rings from fallen Green Lanterns should be sent to Mogo, so as not to endanger the lives of potential rookies.
 Soranik Natu then sends all injured patients from the fight to Mogo, but is sidetracked by Kyle Rayner being attacked by a Black Lantern Jade.
 She sends her partner Iolande to Mogo with the patients alone instead.
-Mogo shows up at Oa to help in the battle against the Black Lanterns with Kilowog stating "I guess Mogo does socialize after all", a tip of the hat to Moore's origin story.
-Mogo increases his gravity to such a degree that all of the Black Lanterns are pulled down to his surface and absorbed into his core.
-The superhot magma within continually burns up the Black Lantern's bodies, keeping them from regenerating their forms.
-Mogo describes this as "they will burn, for all eternity".
-The injured patients are shown to be resting safely on Mogo.
+Mogo shows up at Oa to help in the battle against the Black Lanterns, pulling them into his core.
+There, they are continuously burned with magma, preventing them from regenerating.

 Following the successful imprisonment and destruction of the Black Lanterns, Mogo and the rest of the Green Lantern Corps along with Munk and Miri face the wrath of a red ring–possessed Guy Gardner.
-While Miri, a Star Sapphire, attempts to revert Guy to normal, it is ultimately Mogo who manages to purge the infection of the red light.
-However, he warns that some influence of the red still remains and that only a Blue Lantern's power ring could completely remove the influence of the red ring.
+Mogo manages to purge the red light from Guy, but warns him that some influence of the red still remains and that only a Blue Lantern's power ring can completely remove the influence of the red ring.
 Mogo soon resumes his duties of supervising new rookies as they are recruited.